Best Cold Weather Running Gear of 2024

 Best Winter Running Shoes for All Conditions: Salomon Speedcross 6 ($145) and Speedcross 6 Gore-Tex ($165)

 Best Cold Weather Running Gear - Salomon Speedcross 6 - product photoThe Salomon Speedcross 6 and the Salomon Speedcross 6 Gore-Tex are our top picks for general, all-around, variable-terrain winter running shoes.
 For most winter conditions and sometimes during the shoulder seasons — hello, mud! — runners prioritize shoes with lugs and the traction they provide.
-These are the best Search for “Trail running shoes” in recent articles best trail running shoes for these conditions, and the Gore-Tex version provides the additional benefit of being waterproof.
+We’ve named these the best shoes for mud in our best trail running shoes guide, and the big lugs also make them great for snow.
+The Gore-Tex version provides the additional benefit of being waterproof.

-These shoes have Salomon’s notoriously grippy outsole that helps with traction on nearly every surface.
+These shoes have Salomon’s notoriously grippy outsole, which helps with traction on nearly every surface.
 They are also built with five-millimeter multidirectional lugs to help dig into and generate grip in soft snow.
-They also adapt well to variable conditions where you may encounter a mix of soft snow, mud, or generally wet ground.
+We found these shoes to perform well on runs where we encountered a variety of ground conditions, including soft snow, mud, and wet ground.

 They aren’t the lightest shoes, though this version is about an ounce lighter than the previous one.
 The tightly woven ripstop upper and durable outsole make these shoes incredibly protective, a feature we think is more important in a winter running shoe than weight.
 Salomon shoes tend to be on the firm side with a nimble footprint.
 This is a definite strength when navigating sloshy, slippery terrain.